 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-There are many discipline-specific archives or repositories available to researchers, and deposit of research data in these repositories may be required by certain publishers or funding agencies.
+There are many discipline-specific archives or repositories available to researchers.
+Depositing research data in these specific repositories may be required by certain publishers or funding agencies.
 Additionally, UNLV researchers have two unique resources for their consideration: an institutional repository for publications and data, as well as a national supercomputing center.

 re3data.org is a tool for helping people identify and locate online repositories of research data.
 Users and bibliographers create and curate records that describe data repositories that users can search. re3data.org is maintained by an international group of data managers and librarians, and mereged with Databib in 2015.